-Our adult dogs need to sleep on average 16 hours a day, depending on breeds and individuals.
+Our adult dogs need to sleep an average of 16 hours a day, depending on the breed and individual.
 A puppy may need up to 20 hours of sleep.

-Lying on a patio or in an armchair, seemingly doing nothing, just staring at us or watching and listening to the world is not part of the rest period.
-Making your senses work stimulates the brain, so it is an activity in itself.
+Lying on the deck or in an armchair, seemingly doing nothing, just watching us or watching and listening to the world go by is not part of the resting time.
+Exercising your senses stimulates the brain, so it is an activity in itself.

-If, generally speaking, a dog needs an average of 16 hours of sleep, he will need more rest if he participated in an exceptional activity.
-The brain and the body of our dog require a longer recovery time, just like us when we do more than usual.
-Depending on the individual (age, health, …), his habits and his training, our companion needs a longer recovery time.
+While as a general rule, a dog needs an average of 16 hours of sleep, he will need more rest if he has participated in an exceptional activity.
+Our dog’s brain and body require a longer recovery time, as do ours when we go on a full day excursion if this is not our habit.
+Depending on the individual (age, state of health,…), his habits and his training for certain activities, our companion needs a longer recovery time.

-Let us not forget that exciting or stressful activities also create fatigue, which imposes a particular recovery time.
+Let’s not forget that exciting or stressful activities also generate additional fatigue, which calls for a additional recovery time.

 - Doing nothing is an activity;